andrewdempsey2018/An-Xmas-Adventure/README.md

 ### Initial Discussion
 - The user should feel some nostologia due to the retro look and sound of the game.
 - The goal the game is straightfoward and simple.
+- The controls to be very simple

+### First time visitor goal
+Our goal for a first time user is to:
+- Be able to play immidietly
+- Pick up on the controls immidietly
+- Feel like their play an NES game

 ## Features

 <hr>